| |

 lymph node homing and homing-induced apoptosis of CD4+ T lymphocytes.

-J. AIDS & Human Retrov vol 23, pps. , August 2000.
+J. AIDS & Human Retrov vol 23, pps. , August 2000, PMID: 11015152, PMCID: n/a, NIHMSID: n/a.

 Covert D and Kirschner D. Revisiting the early models of the host-pathogen interactions